Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Sensitivities compared with current experimental limits

-In Fig.~\ref{fig:VtauN2_mN1}, assuming representative heavy neutrino masses, we show the expected 2-$\sigma$ limits at future LHeC and FCC-eh colliders in the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane, together with existed limits as a comparison.
-For any given mass, the expected 2-$\sigma$ limit for $|V_{eN}|^2|V_{\tau N}|^2/\left(|V_{eN}|^2+|V_{\tau N}|^2\right)$ is a fixed number (as shown in Fig. \ref{fig:sensitivity}), which behaves as a hyperbola curve in the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane.
-The top right parameter space of the curves are excluded.
+In Fig.~\ref{fig:VtauN2_mN1}, assuming representative heavy neutrino masses, we show the expected 2-$\sigma$ discovery sensitivities at future LHeC and FCC-eh colliders in the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane, together with existed limits as a comparison.
+For any given mass, the expected 2-$\sigma$ discovery sensitivity for $|V_{eN}|^2|V_{\tau N}|^2/\left(|V_{eN}|^2+|V_{\tau N}|^2\right)$ is a fixed number (as shown in Fig. \ref{fig:sensitivity}), which behaves as a hyperbola curve in the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane.
+The top right parameter space of the curves is excluded.
 From Appendix~\ref{app:EWPD}, yellow regions in all plots are allowed by the EWPD~\cite{delAguila:2008pw,Akhmedov:2013hec,Basso:2013jka,deBlas:2013gla,Antusch:2015mia,Cheung:2020buy}, while the cyan region in the top left plot is allowed by the DELPHI measurement~\cite{DELPHI:1996qcc}.
 Constraints on $|V_{eN}|^2$ from the LHC experiments~\cite{CMS:2018iaf,CMS:2018jxx,ATLAS:2019kpx} are shown as black dotted line, which appears only in the top left plot, because this constraint is too weak for large $m_N$.

 In the top left plot, we choose $m_N=70~\textrm{GeV}$ as a typical benchmark point when $m_N<m_Z$.
-In this case, results show that the future FCC-eh~(both leptonic $\tau_\ell$ and hadronic $\tau_h$ final states) and LHeC experiments (only hadronic $\tau_h$ final state) are both possible to probe additional parameter space compared with the DELPHI experiment.
-In other three plots, we choose $m_N=120$, $350$, and $900~\textrm{GeV}$ as benchmark points, and all of them locate in the range where $m_N>m_Z$.
-In these cases, the combination of measurements from EWPD and searches at $pe$ collider constrain the parameter space synergistically, while the limit on $|V_{eN}|^2$ from the LHC experiments are much weaker and not shown.
-Our results show that except at very large $m_N$ region, for example, $m_N\gtrsim900~\textrm{GeV}$, the expected limit from LHeC experiment will be similar to that from EWPD, due to the quickly decreasing signal production cross section.
-For other mass ranges, future LHeC and FCC-eh experiments are expected to enhance the constraints significantly in the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane compared with the EWPD and LHC searches.
+In this case, results show that the future FCC-eh~(both leptonic $\tau_\mu$ and hadronic $\tau_h$ final states) and LHeC experiments (only hadronic $\tau_h$ final state) are both possible to probe additional parameter space compared with the DELPHI experiment.
+In other three plots, we choose $m_N=120$, $300$, and $900~\textrm{GeV}$ as benchmark points, and all of them locate in the range where $m_N>m_Z$.
+In these cases, the combination of measurements from EWPD and searches at $pe$ collider constrain the parameter space synergistically, while the limits on $|V_{eN}|^2$ from the LHC experiments are much weaker and not shown.
+Our results show that except at very large $m_N$ region, for example, $m_N\gtrsim900~\textrm{GeV}$, the expected sensitivity from LHeC experiment will be similar to that from EWPD, due to the quickly decreasing signal production cross section.
+For other mass ranges, future LHeC and FCC-eh experiments are expected to significantly enhance the discovery potential for a large portion of the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane, compared with the EWPD and LHC searches.